svin24/svin24.github.io/content/blog/Does-Rust-belong-in-Linux.md

 Each change in software requires sufficient supporting rationale.
 What are the reasons to bring Rust into Linux?
 A kernel hacker thinks about these questions differently than a typical developer in userspace.
-One could espouse about Cargo, generics, whatever, but these concerns matter relatively little to kernel hackers.
+One could espouse the advantages of Cargo, generics, whatever, but these concerns matter relatively little to kernel hackers.
 Kernels operate in a heavily constrained design space and a language has to fit into that design space.
 This is the first and foremost concern, and if it's awkward to mold a language to fit into these constraints then it will be a poor fit.

 Some common problems that a programming language designed for userspace will run into when being considered for kernelspace are: